Musical Theatre Intensive

 In these classes, you will work one-on-one with a professional music director to develop your singing voice.
 Skills and techniques taught will be tailored to each person’s specific needs and goals.
 We can work on whatever you’d like, including preparing college audition videos (including monologues and slating), interpreting and phrasing lyrics, singing in different styles, taking care of your instrument, reading music, and whatever else that comes up along the way.

-VOCAL COACHING for Performance (small group classes, virtual recital Dec 6) Prerequisite: Vocal Coaching Sundays 11am-12pm, Nov 1 - Nov 29 Instructor: Andrew Scott Zimmer Sundays 12-1pm, Nov 1 - Nov 29 Instructor: Marci Shegogue Sundays 2:30-3:30pm, Nov 1 - Nov 29 Instructor: Marci Shegogue
+VOCAL COACHING for Performance (small group classes, virtual recital Dec 6) - FULL Prerequisite: Vocal Coaching Sundays 12-1pm (A), Nov 1 - Nov 29 Instructor: Marci Shegogue and Nicole Cherecwich Sundays 12-1pm (B), Nov 1 - Nov 29 Instructor: Nicole Cherecwich Sundays 2:30-3:30pm, Nov 1 - Nov 29 Instructor: Marci Shegogue

 If you have taken a vocal coaching class, you will bring the songs you have worked on into one of these group settings, to work together on fine-tuning for performance.

-PRODUCTION WORKSHOP Sunday 2:30-4:30pm, August 23 only Instructors: Gordon Nimno-Smith, Hailey LaRoe, Shemika Berry, Megan Holden
+PRODUCTION WORKSHOP - FULL Sunday 2:30-4:30pm, August 23 only Instructors: Gordon Nimno-Smith, Hailey LaRoe, Shemika Berry, Megan Holden

 Lighting, scenic, costumes, make-up, sound designer breakout rooms will be set up where you can talk shop with professional designers.

-STAGE MANAGEMENT Workshop (4 classes) Sundays 10-11:30am, Sept 20 and Oct 4, plus 2 weekday afternoon classes decided on by students/teacher Instructor: Hope Villanueva
+STAGE MANAGEMENT Workshop (4 classes) - FULL Sundays 10-11:30am, Sept 20 and Oct 4, plus 2 weekday afternoon classes decided on by students/teacher Instructor: Hope Villanueva

 Learn basic responsibilities of being a Stage Manager, including how to set up a schedule and work with a director, take blocking notes, create effective rehearsal reports, integrate backstage, and tracking props, scenic, quick changes, entrances and exits.
 You will also learn how to use QLab, write cues, run tech, and call a show.

-PLAYWRITING Workshop (6 classes) Sundays 10-11:30am, Nov 1, 8, 15, plus 3 weekday afternoon classes decided on by students/teacher Instructor: Hope Villanueva
+PLAYWRITING Workshop (6 classes) - FULL Sundays 10-11:30am, Nov 1, 8, 15, plus 3 weekday afternoon classes decided on by students/teacher Instructor: Hope Villanueva

 We will take a look at the difference between structure and plot and learn how to use both.
 We will also work on activating a dramatic question by using motivated characters.
 There will be daily quick-writes and in-session short writing activities to apply your skills.
 Class culminates in the completion of a ten-minute play, with an option for recital presentation (likely filmed).